Rightpoint/Swiftilities/Pod/Classes/Lifecycle/readme.md

 # View Controller Lifecycle Behaviors

-This is a colleciton of handy [View Controller Lifecycle Behaviors](http://irace.me/lifecycle-behaviors), useful for formalizing reusable bits of common lifecycle-dependent functionality.
+This is a collection of handy [View Controller Lifecycle Behaviors](http://irace.me/lifecycle-behaviors), useful for formalizing reusable bits of common lifecycle-dependent functionality.

 ## Included Behaviors